Handheld CB radios.

 The portable units seem to be more versatile than the fixed ones.

-Having the two units make it possible to monitor two channels simultaneously.
+Having the two units makes it possible to monitor two channels simultaneously.

 Multiple power options.